 Every time a visitor to the ILTT MarketPlace makes a purchase, it helps a teacher in need.
-A substantial part of the profits from the sales of products will go to teachers in need in low income countries like Solomon Islands.
+Since, a substantial part of the profits from the sales of products will go to teachers in need in low income countries like Solomon Islands.
 The ‘Love to Teach Foundation’, has been specially set up to make this happen.

 ILTT members can also become more involved, if they wish, at our annual workshops in the Islands where we give our teaching knowledge of anything and everything for free.

 The I Love to Teach Blog, is where you’ll find tips to improve your teaching, strategies to empower learning, ways to keep organised and how to use technology.
 ILTT Marketplace members can write articles for the I Love to Teach Blog.
 If your article is approved for publication on the ILTT blog, you will receive 2000 credits ($20 discount).

 Our private social network is integrated with the blog comments and are displayed on the social stream as members post comments below the blog articles.
 There are badges to gain for involvement and more credits are gained for this interaction on the I Love to Teach 101 platform.

 Before you start writing for ILTT, you really need to read the Writers Guidelines.
 Note, all articles MUST be approved by the ILTT Writers Panel before they will be published to the live site.